foxsae/The-One-True-Lisp-Style-Guide/README.md

 (GCLS)
 * If you know the type of something, you should make it explicit in order to enable compile-time and run-time sanity-checking.

+(LLSG)
+* Types are documentation, and Common Lisp allows you to declare the type of class slots.